-- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available: - ➤ All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; and - ➤ VAT has been appropriately identified and coded to the control account for periodic recovery.
+- Council resources are released in accordance with the Council's approved procedures and budgets; - Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; and - VAT has been appropriately identified and coded to the control account for periodic recovery.

 We discussed with officers the controls over the authorization of payments.
 We consider the controls to be suitable.
-To gain assurance in this area we have tested a sample of payments examining all those individually in excess of £3,500, together with a more random sample of every 40th cash book transaction to the end of November 2024.
-Our test sample comprised 54 cash book payments plus the monthly payments for non-domestic rates and totaled £308,061 representing 41% of non-payroll costs for the year to 30th November.
+Payments are reported to the Finance and Audit Committee for approval and all invoices have a coding slip attached to them which is signed by the Clerk and two Councillors.
+To gain assurance in this area we have tested a sample of payments examining all those individually in excess of £3,500, together with a more random sample of every 40th cash book transaction to the end of March 2025.
+Our test sample comprised 95 cash book payments plus the monthly payments for non-domestic rates and totaled £619,006 representing 54% of non-payroll costs for the year to 31st March 2025.
 Payments were supported by suitable documentation.